Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/08/javascript-what-is-this-and-how-do-i-use-it.md

 <p onclick="alert(this.id);" id="example">Click On Me</p>
 ```

 `this` is a great way of getting the HTML element that started off an event.
 In the little snippet above, `this` is the paragraph.
-When you call `this.id`, you get the id of the paragraph, i.e. “example”.
+When you call `this.id`, you get the id of the paragraph, i.e. "example".

 ## Slightly More Complicated `this` Example